Student Resources

 DSP TRiO

-TRiO at DSP is dedicated to supporting Cal student with disabilities, including those from low-income backgrounds.
+Dedicated to supporting Cal students with disabilities, including those from low-income backgrounds.
 They do so with higher touch services, events and enrichment workshops that cultivate a sense of belonging for TRIO students as well as develop the necessary skill sets to achieve their goals.
-In doing, they empower students to exceed their potential while making Cal a more equitable and inclusive university.

 Disability Studies Minor

-UC Berkeley offers a Disability Studies minor through Undergraduate Interdisciplinary Studies.
 Classes within the minor explore concepts such as disability theory, universal design, and intersectionality.
-Staff and faculty within the minor also provides disability-related leadership and training for students, faculty, staff, and community members.
+Staff and faculty within the minor also provide disability-related leadership and training for students, faculty, staff, and community members.

 ASUC Disabled Students Committee

-Formed by disabled students in Spring 2019, the Disabled Student Committee is an official ASUC entity that addresses campus-wide disability issues.
+Formed by disabled students in Spring 2019, an official ASUC entity that addresses campus-wide disability issues.
 In addition to having its own advocacy campaigns, it also serves to uplift the work of intersectional student groups on campus.
 Two representatives from each of the four disability-related student organizations are present on the committee.

 Spectrum: Autism at Cal